 The infant should be 14 days old before air travel.

-In such cases also, an Indemnity has to be obtained from the passenger, as in the case of MEDA passengers.
+In such cases also, an Indemnity has to be obtained from the guest, as in the case of MEDA guests.

 When your child travels with us as an unaccompanied minor, we ensure added care and protection at every step to ensure a happy and memorable journey.